Finite-State Dimension and The Davenport Erd\H{o}s Theorem: Polynomials with Arbitrary Real Coefficients

-\begin{observation} Given a finitely many sequences $S_1,S_2,\dots S_n$, a single sequence of naturals $n_1<n_2<n_3\dots \in \mathbb{N}$ exists such that Lemma \ref{prefix_lemma} holds for each $S_i$. \end{observation} \begin{proof} Use the same construction as the proof of Lemma \ref{prefix_lemma} and choose $n_i$ to be the max of those obtained for each sequence. \end{proof}
+\begin{observation} Given finitely many sequences $S_1,S_2,\dots S_n$, a single sequence of naturals $n_1<n_2<n_3\dots \in \mathbb{N}$ exists such that Lemma \ref{prefix_lemma} holds for each $S_i$. \end{observation} \begin{proof} Use the same construction as the proof of Proposition \ref{prefix_lemma} and choose $n_i$ to be the max of those obtained for each sequence. \end{proof}

-It is natural to wonder what happens for prefixes that are not growing fast.
+It is natural to wonder what happens for concatenations of prefixes which are not of fast-growing length.
 The following result gives an answer to this by looking at concatenating every single prefix.
 In particular, note that for any normal sequence $S$ the sequence $T$ defined below is normal.